magento/devdocs/guides/v2.3/architecture/security_intro.md

 ## Enhanced password management

 Magento has strengthened the hashing algorithms (SHA-256) used in password management.
-In addition, we added support for Argon2ID13, which is used by default in PHP 7.2 or if you have installed the Libsodium extension for PHP.
+In addition, we added support for Argon2ID13, which is available by default in PHP 7.2.

 ## Improved prevention of cross-site scripting (XSS) attacks by making escaped data the default